f0cus10/Occupied/README.md

 Next, clone this repository through git using: `git clone github.com/f0cus10/Occupied.git`

 ### Configure Variables
-In order to successfully run the program, you must configure some variables **Optionally**,
+In order to successfully run the program, you must configure some variables through the following steps:

+1. Generate a 512-bit *(public,private)* key pair.
+2. Specify the environment variables in a file called `.env`.

+**Optionally**,
 You could run `npm run dev` but output would be limited